itobey/fddb-exporter/README.md

 I've added an endpoint to retrieve data dating back a specific amount of days.
 See the `batch export` part of this readme for details.

 ## Footprint
-The Micronaut service is idling at around 120 MB RAM and with almost no CPU usage.
+The service is idling at around 270 MB RAM and with almost no CPU usage.